Can My Employer Give Out My Personal Information Without My Consent?

 Should your employer give out your personal information without consent or another legal basis, contact our team to find out what to do next.

-Can My Employer Give Out My Personal Information In The UK?
+How Can My Employer Breach My Personal Data?

 We’ve previously covered the lawful bases your employer may have for sharing your personal information with other employees in the UK.
 In this section, we are going to examine when they might be in breach of data protection legislation.